 - A1.
-If the unit heater being installed is replacing existing equipment and using the existing vent system from that equipment, inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code ANSI Z223.1 or CSA B149.1 Installation Code-latest edition and these instructions.
-Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies, which could cause an unsafe condition. - A2.
-The combustion air pipe and vent pipe should be galvanized steel or other suitable corrosion resistant material.
+If the unit heater being installed is replacing existing equipment and using the existing vent system from that equipment, inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code ANSI Z223.1 (NFPA 54) or CSA-B149.1 Installation Codelatest edition and these instructions.
+Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - A2.
+The vent pipe should be galvanized steel or other suitable corrosion resistant material (except for Horizontal Category III vent systems, which will be covered in "Section C Horizontal, Category III Vent System Installation").
 Follow the National Fuel Gas Code for minimum thickness of vent material.
 The minimum thickness for connectors varies depending on the pipe diameter.
 Do not vent unit with PVC or other forms of plastic venting material. - A3.
-All heaters come with factory installed vent and combustion air adapters for attaching the vent pipe to the heater.
-Attach the vent pipe to the adapter with 3 corrosion resistant screws.
-(Drill pilot holes through the vent pipe and adapter prior to screwing in place).
-Vent pipe must not be smaller than the connector size.
+All heaters come with a factory installed vent adapter for attaching the vent pipe to the heater.
+Attach the vent pipe to the adapter with 3 non-corrosive screws.
+(Drill pilot holes through the vent pipe and adapter prior to screwing in place). - A4.

-A4.
 Refer to Table 6.1 for total equivalent vent pipe lengths, making the vent system as straight as possible.
-Refer to Table 6.1 for total equivalent vent pipe lengths, making the vent system as straight as possible.
+The equivalent length of a 3" elbow is 1' and for a 4" elbow is 5'.

-Table 6.1 - Vent Pipe Diameters, Transitions, and Total Equivalent Vent Pipe Lengths For Horizontal and Vertical Venting Systems
+Table 6.1 - Vent Pipe Diameters and Total Equivalent Vent Pipe Lengths For Horizontal Venting Systems

-Model Size Vent Pipe Sizes Minimum Eqv.
+Model Size Vent Pipe Diameter Minimum Eqv.
 Length Maximum Eqv.
 Length

-30-45 3" 3' 25'
+30-75 3" 3' 30'

-60-125 4" 3' 25'
+100-125 4" 3' 30'